Covid moving towards endemic stage in India, XBB.1.16 sub variant isolated: Health Ministry official

 The prevalence of XBB.1.16 increased from 21.6 per cent in February this year to 35.8 per cent in March.
 Despite the rise, hospitalisations are expected to remain low.

 “ICMR has been able to isolate the sub-variant.
 And vaccine efficacy studies have been done.
 This is an upper respiratory tract disease and hospitalisations will be low.
-There will be a rise in cases for some months and we are expecting that in the 10 – 12 days or so, numbers will subside,” the official told businessline.
+There will be a rise in cases for some months and we are expecting that in 10–12 days, numbers will subside,” the official told businessline.

 “We are moving towards an endemic stage now,” the official added pointing out that despite the increase in cases, “we are not witnessing a wave”.

-In medical terms, an infection becomes endemic when the rates become static in a given geographical location, that is, the pathogen causing the disease – Covid in this case – is likely to remain in circulation without causing large outbreaks.
+In medical terms, an infection becomes endemic when the rates become static in a given geographical location, that is, the pathogen causing the disease is likely to remain in circulation without causing large outbreaks.

 Also read: Need to document Covid-19 handling at local level: J Radhakrishnan